396,000 Washington families now struggle every day to put food on the table.

 Restore full funding for the State Food Assistance Program (SFA)

-According to the Washington Department of Agriculture, 1 in 5 Washington residents rely on food banks to feed themselves and their families.
-Despite the sluggish economic recovery, food banks are serving more clients since before the recession and are seeing clients return more often each month, unable to meet household food needs on income alone.
-Cuts to Basic Food will only increase the strain on food banks.
-Increasing funding for the Emergency Food Assistance Program (EFAP) will provide much needed relief to food banks to make purchases of food, including protein and fresh produce.
-These are items that are expensive but high in demand and more importantly, high in need for hungry families.
-Add $1 million to EFAP for the biennium, an amount that could leverage up to 3 million additional meals.
+According to WA Dept. of Agriculture, 1 in 5 Washingtonians rely on food banks to feed themselves and their families.
+Despite the sluggish economic recovery, food banks are serving more clients since before the recession.
+Maintaining last year’s funding for the Emergency Food Assistance Program (EFAP) will provide much needed relief to food banks to make purchases of food, including protein and fresh produce.
+These are items that are, high in need for hungry families.
+Preserve 2014 funding levels for food banks in 2015-17 budget.

-Restore Funding for Farmers Market Nutrition Programs for WIC and Seniors
+Preserve Funding for Farmers Market Nutrition Programs for WIC families

-The Farmers Market Nutrition Programs for WIC and for Seniors offer vouchers that help some of Washington’s most vulnerable populations purchase fresh, and nutritious produce at farmers markets.
-The program helps small farmers earn a living wage while making produce more affordable and accessible to low income seniors and young children who are most in need for that nutritious content.
-It’s a win-win bargain, helping to sustain small farms while ensuring access to healthy food for seniors and young children.
-After sustaining significant cuts the program is only serving 20-25% of eligible people.
-Restore $500,000 to the Farmers Market Nutrition Programs for WIC and for Seniors.
+The WIC Farmers Market Nutrition Program (FMNP) offers vouchers that help some of Washington’s most vulnerable families purchase fresh, and nutritious produce at farmers markets.
+FMNP makes produce more affordable and accessible to low income moms and young children who are most in need of healthy nutrition – while helping local farmers earn a living wage.
+It’s a win-win bargain, helping to sustain small farms while ensuring healthy food and development for young, low income families.
+After sustaining significant cuts, the program is only serving 20-25% of eligible families.
+Preserve 2014 funding levels for the WIC Farmers Market Nutrition Program.

 To read about our past Legislative Agendas, Click Here.